Your Guide To The Liverpool Beatles Museum

 Is The Beatles Museum In Liverpool Free?

 The Liverpool Beatles Museum is only free for children under 5.
-An adult ticket is £17* and under 16 ticket is £8.50*.
-Family tickets are available.
+Adult tickets are £17* and under-16 tickets £8.50*.
+Family tickets are also available.

 *Pricing correct March 2025.